Ria424/developers-animatesdk-docs/ActionsPanel_object/ActionsPanel7.md

 #### Returns

-A Boolean value that specifies whether the requested characters can be selected (true) or not (false).
+boolean; A Boolean value that specifies whether the requested characters can be selected (true) or not (false).

 #### Description